FrancescoMonaco/PhDPresentation/slides.md

      Ensembles are a family of algorithms that use multiple models to improve the performance.
 They are used in many neural tasks.
 Extremely useful to deal with data drift.

 - <span v-mark.blue="2"> Idea</span>:
     We want to extend the idea of ensembles to the hash setting.
-We want to use multiple hash indices to improve the performance of the search.
+We want to use multiple hash indices to improve the performance of the search and support mixture data.

 - <span v-mark.green="3"> Solution</span>:
     We implement an ensembles of hash indices, indices will complement each other on different data distributions.
 A predictor will be used to select the best hash index for the current data distribution.